parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 **save and exit file**

 .. note::
    To quit nano, use the Ctrl+X key combination.
 If the file you are working on has been modified since the last time you saved it, you will be prompted to save the file first.
-Type y to save the file then press enter to confirm.
+Type 'y' to save the file then press enter to confirm.

 5. Verify nginx config is good and reload